 During the quitting process, people often slip and have a cigarette.
 It's important not to feel like you failed at quitting; just give it another chance.
 If you need more support, look for quit-smoking programs through hospitals, the American Cancer Society*, American Heart Association or American Lung Association*.
 Some states have hotlines with trained staff to help you with quitting.
 Some people benefit from group support like Smokers Anonymous*.
-Check the yellow pages of your phone book, search the Internet or ask your nurses and doctors for help finding a program or support group.
+Check the yellow pages of your phone book, search the Internet or ask your healthcare providers for help finding a program or support group.

 Last reviewed 3/2015